 Pat Kelly: You shouldn’t be in customer success if you don’t have passion for the work.
 It’s important that you don’t blame others, you’re providing a substantial amount of resources and tools, and really taking the time to understand the customer.

 Liked this blog?
-Check out our upcoming webinar, From the Experts: Climbing the Ranks in Customer Success on May 16th at 2pm ET.
-We’ll be talking to customer success leaders Elizabeth Italiano (Founder & Managing Director at WnTD Partners), Manisha Marberry (Director of Customer Success at Sprinklr), and Sherrod Patching (Chief Customer Officer at Leadspace) on what skills/traits are needed to be successful in customer success, and how you can optimize your own career progression today.
+Check out our webinar, From the Experts: Climbing the Ranks in Customer Success with customer success leaders Elizabeth Italiano (Founder & Managing Director at WnTD Partners), Manisha Marberry (Director of Customer Success at Sprinklr), and Sherrod Patching (Chief Customer Officer at Leadspace) on what skills/traits are needed to be successful in customer success, and how you can optimize your own career progression today.